felixlopz/hubrise-test-task/content/apps/lightspeed-restaurant/faqs/en/create-ref-codes.md

 - `DELIVERY`, for delivery orders.
 - `LOCAL`, for eat-in orders.

-Other specific service type ref codes must be used when you connect Lightspeed Restaurant (K Series) to delivery platforms such as Deliveroo, Uber Eats, and Just Eat.
-For more details, see [Food Ordering Platforms](/apps/ikentoo-lightspeed/food-ordering-platforms).
+Other specific service type ref codes must be used when you connect Lightspeed Restaurant to delivery platforms such as Deliveroo, Uber Eats, and Just Eat.
+For more details, see [Food Ordering Platforms](/apps/lightspeed-restaurant/food-ordering-platforms).

 ## Discounts